CorentinLouis/juno-waves_flux_density_calculation/README.md

 Please use the CALIBRATION_PROCESS.PRO routine

 	calibration_process,YYYYDDDb, YYYYDDDe,/reso1sec,/create_savefile

-keyword `/create_savefile` needs to be added if you want to calibrate the data of a new day whose saveset has not yet been calculated keyword `version=v`(with `v` the number of the version) is 1 by default (Louis et al., 2021 paper)
+keyword `/create_savefile` needs to be added if you want to calibrate the data of a new day whose saveset has not yet been calculated\\

+keyword `version=v`(with `v` the number of the version) is 1 by default ([Louis et al., 2021](https://doi.org/10.1029/2021JA029435)).
+Note that currently, the "[JUNO E/J/S/SS WAVES CALIBRATED SURVEY FULL RESOLUTION V1.0, JNO-E/J/SS-WAV-3-CDR-SRVFULL-V1.0](https://doi.org/10.17189/1519710)", which are the PDS file used for `version=01`.
+Only the "[JUNO E/J/S/SS WAVES CALIBRATED SURVEY FULL RESOLUTION V2.0, JNO-E/J/SS-WAV-3-CDR-SRVFULL-V2.0](https://doi.org/10.17189/1520498)" are currently available through PDS (i.e., `version=02` in our pipeline).

 # Creation of cdf calibrated file